 Changelog

-Great Docs can automatically generate a Changelog page from your GitHub Releases.
+Great Docs solves this by automatically generating a Changelog page from your GitHub Releases.
 Each published release becomes a section on the page, with its title, date, body content, and a link back to the release on GitHub.
+If you keep your release notes up to date on GitHub, your documentation site reflects them without any extra work.

 How It Works